Google Pixel 9 Pro XL vs OnePlus 12R

 Which one is better?

-The Google Pixel 9 Pro XL is the better buy for most people - its 5x optical zoom crushes the OnePlus 12R's digital-only zoom.
+The Google Pixel 9 Pro XL is the better buy for most people - its 7-year software support crushes the OnePlus 12R's 3-year limit.
+That said, grab the OnePlus 12R if you prioritize faster charging at 80W and want to save some cash.

 Who should buy each?